Military of the Canary Islands

 The Canary Islands are an autonomous community of Spain.
 The headquarters of the Canary Islands military command is located in Santa Cruz de Tenerife, in the Palacio de la Capitanía General de Canarias.
 The following components of the Spanish Armed Forces are based in the Canary Islands:

 Spanish Army

-16th Light Infantry Brigade “Canarias” (Santa Cruz de Tenerife) composed of three light infantry regiments, one artillery regiement, an air defence regiment, an integral helicopter battalion and other supporting elements.
+16th Light Infantry Brigade “Canarias” (Santa Cruz de Tenerife) composed of three light infantry regiments, one artillery regiment, an air defense regiment, an integral helicopter battalion and other supporting elements.